 When former UBS banker Geoff Bartakovics decided to switch lanes from investment banking to delve into the culinary scene he could have never guessed how sweet success can taste, yet again.
 Bartakovics, who is currently the co-founder and CEO of Tasting Table, founded the premier gourmet digital publication in 2008.
 Since then, the brand has engaged a growing national audience of food and drink enthusiasts.
 Today, Tasting Table reaches millions of foodies daily.
 In addition to his daily duties at Tasting Table, the University of Chicago alum advises on a number of start-ups, including Trigger Media, Inside Hook, PureWow, Virtru, Pixafy and Gathered Table.
 Bartakovics is an obsessive dinner party entertainer and a serious home cook.
-When his not advising, hosting a haute soirée or showcasing his culinary skills, he’s busy enjoying New York City.
+When he is not advising, hosting a haute soirée or showcasing his culinary skills, he’s busy enjoying New York City.
 Check out his guide to the city that never sleeps.

 Where were you born?
 Chicago